derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500-Linux.md

 - With the function deployed to our local Fn Server, we can use **curl** to test it.
 Execute the following command while still in the image-resize directory in your terminal window:

-`curl -X POST --data-binary @"sample-image.jpg" -H "Content-Type: application/octet-stream" http://localhost:8080/r/imgconvert/resize128 > thumbnail.png`
+`curl -X POST --data-binary @"sample-image.jpg" -H "Content-Type: application/octet-stream" http://localhost:8080/r/imgconvert/resize128 > thumbnail.jpg`

   ![](images/500/12.png)

 - Open both the **original and resized images** using one of the following commands to verify that the function did it's job -- which is to resize the image to 128px x 128px.

-  - Git Bash: `start sample-image.png && start thumbnail.png`
+  - Git Bash: `start sample-image.jpg && start thumbnail.jpg`
-  - Windows Command Prompt: `sample-image.png && thumbnail.png`
+  - Windows Command Prompt: `sample-image.jpg && thumbnail.jpg`
-  - macOS: `open sample-image.png && open thumbnail.png`
+  - macOS: `open sample-image.jpg && open thumbnail.jpg`
+  - Linux (using Image Viewer): `eog sample-image.jpg & eog thumbnail.jpg &`
-  - Linux (if ImageMagick is installed): `display sample-image.png && display thumbnail.png`
+  - Linux (if ImageMagick is installed): `display sample-image.jpg && display thumbnail.jpg`

 **NOTE**: You can also use your OS's file explorer to open the images if the above commands don't work.